 In Healthcare

-The importance of Human Resources management is clear for anyone during a pandemic, however those HR personnel in healthcare have it exponentially more difficult, and most “businesses” are able to plan for spikes, where healthcare facilities can’t really do that, at least in relation to novel viruses like COVID-19.
+The importance of Human Resources management is clear for anyone during a pandemic, however HR personnel in healthcare have it exponentially more difficult, and most “businesses” can plan for spikes, whereas healthcare facilities can’t do that, at least about novel viruses like COVID-19.

 With COVID-19 came a surge of patients, which periodically would rise and fall, depending on a healthcare facility’s locale, and the extent of social distancing orders put in place there.
 In addition to having to methodically staff to prepare for the influx of patients, with a disease as contagious as COVID-19, HR teams also had to deal with frequent absences of their staff due to the virus.
 Not a fun juggling act by anyone’s standards.